day8/re-frame/docs/Testing.md

 > In re-frame, `Events` are central.
 They are the "language of the system".
 They provide the eloquence.

-> In your app, events are the
-assembly language of your architecture.
-And, collectively, your Event Handlers are the hardware for computing this assembly language.

 The `db` value (stored in `app-db`) is the cumulative result of many event handlers running.